The Most Important Place on Earth (even if just passing through)

 House finches are at their peak form right now as well.
 I am seeing young birds at the feeders with their parents, evidencing just how early in the spring these birds begin to nest.
 In fact, many of our local resident birds (such as the tufted titmouse, Carolina chickadee, and red-bellied woodpecker) begin nesting in late winter.
 We see young birds at about the time birds from more northerly climates are just beginning to migrate through.

-While on the subject of migration, have you been paying attention to what has been moving over these past few weeks?
-Migration is underway; in fact, the next three weeks are the absolute peak of the spring flights.
+And, migration is most certainly underway.
+In fact, the next three weeks are the absolute peak of the spring flights.
 I am recovering from knee surgery (traded the old one in for a new one), and I have been sitting outside with my laptop to both work and watch.
 Late last week, as I pecked away at an overdue report, I heard what I thought were gulls overhead.
 The only gull I regularly see here are the ring-billed gulls that winter here.
 Yet, again and again I heard the calls of gulls, unlikely as they might be.